Robert Aramayo: Career

-From 2016 to 2017 he played the role of young Eddard Stark in the sixth and seventh season of the HBO series Game of Thrones.
+From 2016 to 2017 he played the role of young Eddard Stark in the sixth and seventh seasons of the HBO series Game of Thrones.

-Aramayo played the role of mechanical engineer and Harley-Davidson co-founder William S. Harley in the Discovery Channel miniseries Harley and the Davidsons, which premiered September 5–7, 2016, on Discovery.
-Also that year, he appeared in the Tom Ford film Nocturnal Animals.
+Aramayo played the role of mechanical engineer and Harley-Davidson co-founder William S. Harley in the Discovery Channel miniseries Harley and the Davidsons, which premiered from 5–7 September 2016.
+In the same year, he appeared in the Tom Ford film Nocturnal Animals.
 He has a role in the HBO miniseries Lewis and Clark.

-He appeared in The Empty Man, directed by David Prior, The Incident at Sparrow Creek Lumber directed by Henry Dunham, and Eternal Beauty, directed by Craig Roberts.
+He appeared in The Empty Man, directed by David Prior, The Standoff at Sparrow Creek, directed by Henry Dunham, and Eternal Beauty, directed by Craig Roberts.

-In August 2019, it was announced that Aramayo had been cast on the Netflix psychological thriller miniseries, Behind Her Eyes.
+In August 2019, it was announced that Aramayo had been cast on the Netflix psychological thriller miniseries Behind Her Eyes.

-On 7 January 2020, it was announced that Aramayo had been cast as a character referred to as "Beldor", later revealed to be Elrond in Amazon's television series The Lord of the Rings: The Rings of Power.
+On 7 January 2020, it was announced that Aramayo had been cast as a character referred to as "Beldor", later revealed to be Elrond, in Amazon's television series The Lord of the Rings: The Rings of Power.

+In 2025, Aramayo played the British army commander Orde Wingate during the time he was stationed in Mandatory Palestine in the film Palestine 36.

+The same year, he also starred in I Swear, playing John Davidson, a well-known Scottish campaigner for Tourette syndrome.
+In The Guardian, Peter Bradshaw praised "a great performance from Robert Aramayo, full of intelligence and charm".
+For his performances in I Swear and Palestine 36, Aramayo won Breakthrough Performer of the Year at the London Film Critics Circle Awards 2025.
+In addition, at the 79th British Academy Film Awards, he won the BAFTA Award for Best Actor in a Leading Role for I Swear and the Rising Star Award, becoming the first person to win both BAFTAs in the same year.

-Personal Life
+Personal life

-Aramayo is a fan of the English football club Leeds United.
+Aramayo is a fan of the football club Leeds United.